-(3) At the conclusion of the participant's DROP and termination of employment with the City, the Board shall distribute the participant's total accumulated DROP benefits, as soon as administratively practical, subject to the following provisions:
+(3) At the conclusion of the Participant's DROP and termination of employment with the City, the Board shall distribute the Participant's total accumulated DROP benefits, as soon as administratively practical, subject to the following provisions:

-- (i) The board shall receive written verification by the participant's employer that such participant has terminated employment as provided in subsection (b)(4)(ii) of this Section. - The terminated DROP participant or if deceased, such (ii) participant's surviving spouse or representative, shall elect on forms provided by the Board to receive payment of the DROP benefits in accordance with one of the options listed below.
-For a DROP participant who fails to elect a method of payment within 30 days of termination of the DROP, the Board will pay a lump sum as provided in subsection (a), below, as soon as administratively practical.
-For a surviving spouse of a current or former DROP participant who fails to elect a method of payment within 90 days of the date of death of the current or former DROP participant, the Board will pay a lump sum as provided in subsection a., below, as soon as administratively practical.
+- (i) The board shall receive written verification by the Participant's employer that such Participant has terminated employment as provided in subsection (b)(4)(ii) of this Section. - (ii) The terminated DROP Participant or if deceased, such Participant's surviving spouse or representative, shall elect on forms provided by the Board to receive payment of the DROP benefits in accordance with one of the options listed below.
+For a DROP Participant who fails to elect a method of payment within 30 days of termination of the DROP, the Board will pay a lump sum as provided in subsection (a), below, as soon as administratively {00054865.DOC;1}{00054865.DOC;1}{00054865.DOC;1}46 practical.
+For a surviving spouse of a current or former DROP Participant who fails to elect a method of payment within 90 days of the date of death of the current or former DROP Participant, the Board will pay a lump sum as provided in subsection a., below, as soon as administratively practical.

 d.
 Monthly distribution.
-The account balance shall be distributed in a monthly amount paid biweekly of substantially equal amounts, until the DROP account is depleted, over a stipulated number of biweekly periods to be selected by the participant or the surviving spouse, less withholding taxes remitted to the Internal Revenue Service.
+The account balance shall be distributed in a monthly amount paid biweekly of substantially equal amounts, until the DROP account is depleted, over a stipulated number of biweekly periods to be selected by the Participant or the surviving spouse, less withholding taxes remitted to the Internal Revenue Service.
 Such selection once made, cannot be changed, unless changed to Option (a) or (b), above.
-The annual rate of interest to be factored into such distribution period shall be based on the actual rate of return; provided however, that the minimum interest shall be 0.0 percent and the maximum interest shall be 10.008.4 percent.
-Notwithstanding the foregoing, in the event that the participant selected a payout period over the participant's life expectancy or over the joint life expectancies of the participant and the participant's spouse in order to avoid the application of the ten percent additional tax on early distributions reflected in Section 72(t) of the Internal Revenue Code, such participant may shorten the number of biweekly payout periods originally selected by the participant, provided that the timing of such modification conforms to the standards described in Section 72(t)(4) of the Internal Revenue Code.
+The annual rate of interest to be factored into such distribution period shall be based on the actual rate of return; provided however, that the minimum interest shall be 9 2.0 percent and the maximum interest shall be 10.008.414.40 percent for Members with less than 20 years of service as of the prospective effective date of Ordinance 2014-386-E. For Members with 20 or more years of service as of the prospective effective date of Ordinance 2014-386-E, the annual rate of interest to be factored into such distribution period shall be 8.4 percent.
+Notwithstanding the foregoing, in the event that the Participant selected a payout period over the Participant's life expectancy or over the joint life expectancies of the Participant and the Participant's spouse in order to avoid the application of the ten percent additional tax on early distributions reflected in Section 72(t) of the Internal Revenue Code, such Participant may shorten the number of biweekly payout periods originally selected by the Participant, provided that the timing of such modification conforms to the standards described in Section 72(t)(4) of the Internal Revenue Code.

-(5) DROP participants shall not be eligible for the disability retirement benefits provided in Section $121.201\underline{A}(b)$ of this Chapter.
+(5) DROP Participants shall not be eligible for the disability retirement benefits provided in Section 121.201A(b) of this Chapter.

 - (e) Cost of living adjustment.
-On the first full biweekly pay period after April 1, 2000 or as soon as administratively practical thereafter, and for the first full biweekly pay period after each succeeding April 1st, the deferred retirement benefit may be increased, under the provisions of Section $121.201\underline{A}(d)(1)$, if applicable. - (f) Health insurance subsidy.
-DROP participants are not eligible for the health insurance subsidy as provided in Section $121.201\underline{A}(d)(2)$ of this Chapter until termination of employment is effectuated.
+On the first full biweekly pay period after April 1, 2000 or as soon as administratively practical thereafter, and for the first full biweekly pay period after each succeeding April 1st, the deferred retirement benefit may be increased, under the provisions of Section 121.201A(d)(1), if applicable. - (f) Health insurance subsidy.
+DROP Participants are not eligible for the health insurance subsidy as provided in Section 121.201A(d)(2) of this Chapter until termination of employment is effectuated.